kelbyludwig/kel.bz/content/post/lattices.md

 We know `c`, `s`, and `B` in this equation.
 If we solve for `m`, we reveal information about `m`.
 Specifically, we learn `m (mod 2*sigma)`.
 A solution to `m` is not guaranteed but Nyguen also demonstrated that in most cases it could be easily solved.
-So far, this is already not looking great for GGH.
-But it definitely gets worse.
+This is already not looking great for GGH but it definitely gets worse.

 Working under the assumption that we solved the previous equation, denote `m